 This is why people in ethically non-monogamous relationships might want to keep it secret and open up about it only within the swinging community.
 Others will want their friends to get to know them for who they truly are before opening up about their private life.
 And some people talk openly about it to quickly identify anyone who would judge them.
 No matter how you deal with it, make sure your partner agrees with how you talk about your personal life.

-Other problems might be caused by unclear rules.
-Most swingers don’t give a free pass for their partners to do whatever they want whenever they want with whoever they want.
+Unclear rules might cause other problems.
+Most swingers don’t give their partners a free pass to do whatever they want whenever they want with whoever they want.
 Before swinging, make sure you talk about your limits.
-Clear communication and respect for the rules both agreed to will prevent a lot of hurt feelings and difficult situations.
+Clear communication and respect for the rules both agreed to will prevent many hurt feelings and difficult situations.

 Don’t forget that a strong relationship is based on trust.
 If you are interested in exploring non-monogamy, speak up about your needs and wants and trust your partner to work with you to figure out what is best for your relationship.
 Does swinging create long, happy marriages?
 For many couples, it does.